👋 Hello, I am Fabien.

-Fabien holds a Ph.D. degree in Computer Science and Digital Communications from Universitat Pompeu Fabra (UPF) in Barcelona, Spain.
-Along his academic journey, he was also affiliated with the Senseable City Lab at the Massachusetts Institute of Technology (MIT).
-Prior to his graduate studies, he joined the Swiss Federal Institute of Technologies in Lausanne (EPFL) to manage and study collaborative applications.
-Subsequently, Fabien co-founded Simpliquity, an EPFL spin-off that produced for the Boeing Company an air-travel detection systems used in experience sampling surveys.
-Earlier in 1997, he developed a web directory popular in Switzerland that he later sold to finance his studies at Biel School of Engineering and work in Silicon Valley.
+Prior to his graduate studies, he joined the Swiss Federal Institute of Technologies in Lausanne (EPFL) to manage and investigate the use of technologies for collaborative learning.
+Earlier in 1997, he developed a web directory popular in Switzerland that he later sold to a local Internet Service Provider to finance his studies in Computer Science at the Biel School of Engineering and expand his horizons working as a software engineer in Silicon Valley.

 Selected media coverage